Team: Solo Project // Role: Game & Level Designer, Artist // Timeline: 1 Month

 1. Designing a Responsive Character Controller

-A core focus of the design was to provide the player a toolset of movement-related mechanics that empowers them to traverse through the environment.
+A core focus of the design was to provide the player with a toolset of movement-related mechanics that empowers them to traverse through the environment.
 Some of which includes:

 Animation State Machine